railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 To control supplier invoicing, OpenERP provides three systems as standard, which can differ order by order:

-* :guilabel:`From Order` : invoicing based on quantities ordered,

-* :guilabel:`From Picking` : invoicing based on quantities received,

-* :guilabel:`Manual` : manual invoicing.
+* :guilabel:`Based on Purchase Order lines` : place individual lines in 'Invoice Control > Based on P.O. lines' from where you can selectively create an invoice,

+* :guilabel:`Based on generated draft invoice` : create a draft invoice you can validate later,

+* :guilabel:`Bases on incoming shipments` :let you create an invoice when receptions are validated.

-The mode of invoicing control is set in the second tab of the purchase order in the field :guilabel:`Invoicing Control`.
+The mode of invoicing control is set in the second tab :guilabel:`Incoming Shipments & Invoices` of the purchase order in the field
+:guilabel:`Invoicing Control`.

 .. figure:: images/purchase_form_tab2.png